First-Peoples-Cultural-Council/fv-be/README.md

    - `AWS_SECRET_ACCESS_KEY`
    - `MEDIA_UPLOAD_S3_BUCKET`
    - `MEDIA_UPLOAD_S3_REGION`
-1. Configure optional environment variables as needed (used for the reset-local-database.sh script and Sentry):
+1. Configure optional environment variables as needed (used for the reset-local-database.sh script, Sentry and Elasticsearch):
    - `DJANGO_SUPERUSER_EMAIL`: an email for the app superuser account (used to log in to the admin panel).
    - `DJANGO_SUPERUSER_USERNAME`: a username for the app superuser account.
    - `DJANGO_SUPERUSER_PASSWORD`: a password for the app superuser account.